Why Are SATs Important? The Reasons Behind The Key Stage 1 & 2 Tests Explained For Parents!

 Progress 8 was introduced in 2016 as a method of determining a secondary school’s effectiveness, in a similar way to how SATs results are used for primary schools (which was discussed in an earlier section of the blog).

 It aims to capture the progress that pupils in a school make from the end of primary school to the end of KS4 (Year 11), just as progress in primary schools is measured from the end of KS1 to the end of KS2.
-(More information on this can be found online: Secondary schools accountability measures and guidelines and guidance on how Progress 8 and Attainment 8 measures are calculated.)

 Often, teachers’ Performance Related Pay is based on these targets generated from the KS2 SATs results.